ChiCubed/InformaticsNotes/chapter2.md

 Sometimes you will be given all of the input before your program begins executing.
 It is occasionally a good idea to sort this input, as this may make it faster to process later.
 The function `std::sort` (defined in header `<algorithm>`) sorts an input array `arr` as follows: `std::sort(arr, arr+arr_length);`.

 In other problems where the order of input is not important, it is a good idea to randomise the input.
 If your solution is timing out but only slightly on some larger test cases, it is a good idea to try randomising the input.
 The function `std::random_shuffle` (defined in header `<algorithm>`) can shuffle an input array `arr` as follows: `std::random_shuffle(arr, arr+arr_length);`.

-## Vector / array assignment not working

-I first encountered this issue attempting to program a persistent range tree.